Lemonsandlimez/BPLS/README.md

+# Legal Disclaimer

+BPLS is provided "as is," without warranty of any kind, express or implied.
+The authors and contributors are not responsible for any damages, losses, or issues that may arise from using this software.
+By using BPLS, you agree that you do so at your own risk.

+This project is in **Beta**.
+Features may change, break, or be incomplete.
+Please report bugs or suggestions in the [Issues](https://github.com/LemonsandLimez/BPLS/issues) section.

 # BPLS is in Beta, if you find any bugs; Please go to the issues sectoin.
 Please give feedback, or ideas for new additoins in the issues section
 This is BPLS, Beginners Programing Language for Statistics
 # File Varients: